barebox/barebox/Documentation/user/bootchooser.rst

 -------------------------------

-.. note:: Using NV variables as bootchooser's storage is only meant for evluation purposes, not for production.
+.. note:: Using NV variables as bootchooser's storage is only meant for evaluation purposes, not for production.
 It is not power-fail safe.

 The following run-time variables are needed.
 Unlike the configuration variables their values are automatically updated by the *bootchooser* algorithm: